Comparison

 - dingo

-- A multi-modal vector database that supports upserts and vector queries using unified SQL on structured and unstructured data
+- A multi-modal vector database that supports upserts and vector queries using unified SQL (MySQL-Compatible) on structured and unstructured data

 - qdrant

-- High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
+- High-performance, massive-scale Vector Database and Vector Search Engine

 Stars